veeto

 Key Takeaways

-• Authorizes counties with fewer than 2,000 residents to designate another county to run their children's health services program.
+• Authorizes counties with fewer than 2,000 residents to designate another county to run their children's services program.

 Summary

-Assembly Member Hadwick's proposal to modify California's Children's Services (CCS) Program would allow counties with populations under 2,000 to designate another county to administer their CCS services, provided both counties agree to the arrangement and meet specific requirements.
-Under current law, counties must administer these services independently or jointly with the state Department of Health Care Services, depending on their population size.
+Assembly Member Hadwick's proposal to modify California Children's Services (CCS) program administration creates new options for the state's smallest counties while preserving core program functions.
+The legislation permits counties with populations under 2,000 to designate another county to administer their CCS program, provided both counties agree to the arrangement and neither participates in the Whole Child Model program.

 Key Dates